GoogleCloudPlatform/serverless-photosharing-workshop/README.md

 ## Solutions used

-The app uses the following solutions.
+The app uses the following solutions:

 Compute: